The Local Group Policy Editor console (

 All applied settings of local policies are stored in registry.pol files in the folders:

-To install the local group policy editor in Windows 10 in Home edition, open a command prompt as administrator and run the following commands in sequence:
+To install the Local Group Policy Editor in Windows 10 Home edition, open a command prompt as administrator and run two one-line commands in sequence:

-For convenience, you can save this code in a text file gpedit-install.bat and run it as administrator.
-Wait a while until DISM installs the packages from the Windows 10 component storage.
+For convenience, you can save this code to a text file gpedit-install.bat and run it as administrator.
+Wait a while until DISM installs the packages from the Windows 10 component store.

 In my case, the ClientTools and ClientExtensions packages were installed in Windows 10 Home:

-Now try to launch the gpedit.msc console – the local group policy editor interface should open (no reboot required).
-The GPO editor is fully functional even in the home version of Windows 10 and contains all the necessary policy sections that are available in the Pro/Enterprise editions of Windows.
+Now try to run the gpedit.msc console.
+The Local Group Policy Editor interface should open (no reboot required).
+The GPO editor is fully functional even in the Home edition of Windows 10 or Windows 11, and contains all the necessary policy sections that are available in the Pro/Enterprise editions.

 Policy Plus: Universal Local Policy Editor for All Windows Versions

-Download and run Policy Plus with administrator rights (it is portable and doesn’t require installation).
+Download and run Policy Plus as an administrator (the program is portable and doesn’t require installation).

 As you can see, the Policy Plus console interface is very similar to the gpedit.msc: a tree with sections in the left window and policies in the right window.

-The Policy Plus functionality significantly exceeds the capabilities of the standard policy editor gpedit.msc.
-The utility allows you to link the administrative template files (admx), and if necessary, you can download the latest admx versions from the Microsoft site (Help -> Acquire AMDX Files).
-This operation is a must-do for users of Home editions of Windows 10, since the most of the administrative template files are missing.
+The Policy Plus functionality significantly exceeds the capabilities of the built-in policy editor gpedit.msc.
+The tool allows you to link the administrative template files (admx), and if necessary, you can download the latest admx file versions from the Microsoft site (Help -> Acquire AMDX Files).
+This operation is a must-do for users of Home editions of Windows 10, since most of the administrative template files are missing.

 Policy Plus has a convenient built-in policy search.
 You can search by text, policy description, related registry keys.

-You can edit the registry of an offline Windows image, load POL files of policies and export settings of group policies to a file in order to transfer them to other computers (Import / Export reg and pol files).
-In this case, you don’t even need to use LocalGPO or LGPO utilities to transfer policy settings between different computers.
+You can edit the GPO setting of the offline Windows image, load POL policy files, and export Group Policy settings to a file in order to transfer them to other computers (Import / Export reg and pol files).
+In this case, you don’t even need to use LocalGPO or LGPO tools to copy the local GPO settings between computers.

-It is quite convenient that with the help of the built-in Element Inspector you can see which registry keys are changed by one or another policy and the possible values of the registry parameter.
+You can use the built-in Element Inspector to see which registry keys are modified by each policy parameter, as well as the possible values for the registry parameter.